Locally Consistent Parsing for Text Indexing in Small Space: with Selected Positions

-\paragraph{The data structure.} The data structure builds a suffix tree $T_P$ on the string $S_P$ using the algorithm of Farach-Colton~\cite{Farach97} in $\O(\frac n\tau)$ time.
-Each node in $T_P$ maintains the length of the substring of $S$ (over $\Sigma$) corresponds to the substring of $S_P$ from the root of $T_P$ to the node, as its \emph{actual depth}.
+\paragraph{The data structure.} The algorithm builds a suffix tree $T_P$ on the string $S_P$ using the algorithm of Farach-Colton~\cite{Farach97} in $\O(\frac n\tau)$ time.
+Each node in $T_P$ maintains, as its \emph{actual depth}, the length of the substring of $S$ (over $\Sigma$) corresponding to the substring of $S_P$ written on the path from the root of $T_P$ to the node.
 Moreover, $T_P$ is preprocessed to support LCA queries (see Theorem~\ref{lem:LCA}), thus for any two leaves one can compute the length of the longest common prefix composed of complete blocks for the two corresponding positions in $P$ in constant time.